-Philadelphia's newest greenspace, this park is a lovely addition to the City Hall area.
-Filled with plenty of greenery and places to relax and sit, the space is host to a number of special events and fun family gatherings throughout the year.
-During the warmer months, bring your lunch and enjoy people-watching or simply get a breath of fresh air at one of the small brightly-colored tables here.
-Kids as well as kids-at-heart will enjoy cooling off in the sprinklers in the summer months.
+Philadelphia's newest green space, this park is a lovely addition to the City Hall area.
+Filled with plenty of greenery and places to relax and sit, eat, work, enjoy a book or just people-watch, the space is host to a number of special events and fun family gatherings throughout the year.
+During the warmer months, bring your lunch and enjoy the atmosphere or simply get a breath of fresh air at one of the small brightly-colored tables here.
+Kids, as well as kids-at-heart, will enjoy cooling off in the sprinklers in the summer months.
 Movie screenings and other special events are scheduled here during evening hours in nicer weather, a hay maze is offered in the fall, and ice skating takes center stage in the winter.

 Offering more than a dozen interactive exhibits, the Franklin Institute Science Museum is a favorite for both the young and young at heart.
 Children especially love walking through the world's largest artificial heart and learning about energy transfer via the Giant Newton's Cradle and Ball Launcher.
 Guests also discover the nation's second-oldest planetarium, Fels Planetarium, and on the top floor, an observatory where they can view the Sun, Moon and Jupiter.
 Have fun with electricity, wind, gravity, learn about medicine and health, sports and space.
 It's great for all ages and perfect for morning or afternoon exploration that'll keep kids talking about the place for long after you've headed home.